NguyenHoaiPhuong/itv-doc/content/en/docs/Mobile App/Flutter/Introduction to Dart Programming/_index.md

 * Constructors
 * Functions

-Now, let us create a simple class using the above definitions
+Now, let us create a simple class using the above definitions:

 ```
 class Employee {